AdobeDocs/campaign.en/help/v8/start/gs-permissions.md

 ## Key steps to grant permissions{#key-steps-permissions}

 As a product administrator, you can grant permissions to the users of your organization.
-Permissions are granted through Adobe Admin Console and Campaign Client Console.
+Permissions are granted through Adobe Admin Console and Campaign client console.
 Users log on to Adobe Campaign with their Adobe ID.
 Learn how to connect to Adobe Campaign in [this page](connect.md).

 Key steps are:

-* **Step 1**: Define your operator groups and assign them permissions in Campaign Client Console.
+* **Step 1**: Define your operator groups and assign them permissions in Campaign client console.
 [Learn more](manage-permissions.md#create-product-profile).
     Note that you can also use built-in operator groups to start with.
 These default groups, and their permissions, are listed in [this section](manage-permissions.md#ootb-productprofiles).
 * **Step 2**: Create product profiles in Adobe Admin Console which match with those groups.
 [Learn more](manage-permissions.md#create-product-profile).
     You can use built-in product profiles to start with.
 [Learn more](manage-permissions.md#ootb-productprofiles).